Rudolfinerhaus Privatklinik GmbH

 The various phases of sleep that keep alternating during the overall period of sleep are investigated.
 In the morning the patient is asked further questions about the quality of waking up and the subjective quality of sleep.
 The assessments, diagnosis and treatment are then discussed with a sleep medicine specialist at a subsequent meeting.

-A sleep disorder rarely occurs in isolation; it is frequently accompanied by other diseases.
+Sleep disorders rarely occur alone; they are frequently accompanied by other diseases.
 Therefore, at Rudolfinerhaus we work in close collaboration with other specialists to treat the wide range of sleep disorders on an individual basis.

 In case you have queries please contact